-However, that doesn’t mean you can’t get a loan with no credit (or bad credit, for that matter).
+That doesn’t mean you can’t get a loan with no credit (or bad credit, for that matter).
 In fact, there’s an entire set of financial products designed to help people build credit by getting loans.
-They’re sometimes referred to as credit-building loans but other terms include bad credit loans or no credit loans.
+They’re usually referred to as credit-building loans but are also called bad credit loans or no credit loans.

 Here are some things to consider (and look for) when you’re getting a loan with no credit:

-- Look for loans that don’t require good credit or a credit check at all.
-Applying for loans that you can’t qualify for can leave hard inquiries on your credit profile.
-Those have a small negative impact on your credit score, so you don’t want to rack up a bunch — especially if you don’t have much credit to begin with.
-So, do your research before you apply and make sure the loan doesn’t require a credit check or good credit to enhance your chances of approval.
+- Look for loans that don’t require good credit or a credit check.
+Applying for loans you can’t qualify for can leave hard inquiries on your credit profile.
+These have a small negative impact on your credit score, so you don’t want to rack up a bunch — especially if you don’t have much credit to begin with.
+Do your research before applying, and ensure the loan doesn’t require a credit check or good credit.

 Getting a Loan From Wise Loan

 Wise Loan offers small personal loans and doesn’t require good credit.
-Our responsible lending practices help you manage your debt in a positive way and we offer a number of perks for those who pay back their loans as agreed.
+Our responsible lending practices help you manage your debt in a positive way, and we offer many perks for those who pay back their loans as agreed.
 Wise Loan also reports to two of the three major credit bureaus, which helps you build your credit over time.